FRACerqueira/PipeAndFilter/docs/apis/pipefilterplus.eventpipe-1.md

 ### <a id="methods-savevalue"/>**SaveValue&lt;T1&gt;(T1)**

-Save/overwrite a value associated with this pipe or task
+Save/overwrite a value associated with this pipe or task.

 ```csharp
 public void SaveValue<T1>(T1 value)